shmulik-willinger/behavioral_cloning/README.md

 * Behavioral_Cloning.ipynb - the notebook with the data preprocessing and the model training
 * model.py - the script used to create and train the model
 * drive.py - for driving the car in autonomous mode
-* model.zip - containing the trained convolution neural network (the unzip file inside is model.h5)
+* model.h5 - containing the trained convolution neural network
 * model.json - the architecture of the model as json
 * writeup.md - summarizing the project and results
 * video.mp4 - a video recording of the vehicle driving autonomously around the track